oceanprotocol/docs/content/concepts/ocean-tokens.md

 At the time of writing, you could use Ethereum Mainnet Ocean Tokens to do various things in the Ethereum Mainnet, including but not limited to:

 - buy other cryptocurrencies
-- provide liquidity in decentralized exchanges like UniSwap or Balancer
+- provide liquidity in decentralized exchanges like Uniswap or Balancer

 ### Check Your Ethereum Mainnet Ocean Token Balance